 Her full name was Rebekah Isabelle Laemmle; her father, Joseph (1854-1929), was the first Laemmle family to travel from their native Germany to America in the 1880s.
-He was followed in 1884 by his younger brother Carl (1867-1939) who was only 17 at the time when he made it to Chicago.
+He was followed in 1884 by his younger brother Carl (1867-1939), who was only 17 when he made it to Chicago.

-When I first met with Carla Laemmle in 2008, she was then 98, living all by herself and taking perfectly good care of herself.
-After I rang the doorbell, a tiny and slender woman with curly, white hair and bright eyes let me in and welcomed me warmly in the privacy of her Los Angeles home on North Serrano Avenue, close to Paramount studios.
-During our talk and the afternoon we spent together, she joyfully reminisced about her childhood, when she had the privilege to live and grow up at Universal studios, owned by her uncle, Carl Laemmle.
+When I first met with Carla Laemmle in 2008, she was then 98, living all by herself and taking excellent care of herself.
+After I rang the doorbell, a tiny and slender woman with curly, white hair and bright eyes let me in and welcomed me warmly in the privacy of her Los Angeles home on North Serrano Avenue, close to Paramount Studios.
+During our talk and the afternoon we spent together, she joyfully reminisced about her childhood, when she had the privilege to live and grow up at Universal Studios, owned by her uncle, Carl Laemmle.
 “Growing up on the Universal lot, near the New York street, was like a dream come true,” she said.

-I know you and your family still lived in Chicago back then, and you were only five years old when Universal opened its doors, but did you by any chance attend the opening celebration?
+Ms. Laemmle, I know you and your family still lived in Chicago back then, and you were only five years old when Universal opened its doors but did you by any chance attend the opening celebration?